ShozabAbidi10/rt2_assignment2/README.md

  ** Sphinx :**

- * The documentation for Doxygen can be access from this directory '{ros_ws}/src/rt2_assignment2/-build/html/index.html'
+ * The documentation for Sphinx can be access from this directory '{ros_ws}/src/rt2_assignment2/-build/..'